fawaz-exe/shellScripting/README.md

 - expr command
     - Use normal variables $num1 with no extra parathesis
     - Cant use with astrik unless we use \*

+11_Floating_Operations

+man bc
+syntax: echo "15+34" | bc
+Use Scale for float results in / bc -l => Math Libaray which has the sqrt

+12_Case_Statement.sh